DepressionCenter/EMA-CleanR/README.md

 <!--
-This file is part of < PROJECT NAME >
+This file is part of EMA-CleanR
 README.md
-Author(s): First Last; First Last; First Last; First Last.
+Author(s): Sarah Sperry; Victoria Murphy.
-Created: 2026-01-01
+Created: 2025-12-12
-Last Modified: 2026-01-01
 Summary: Provides an overview of the project, in Markdown format.
 Notes: See README file for documentation and full license information.

-Copyright © 2026 The Regents of the University of Michigan
+Copyright © 2025 The Regents of the University of Michigan

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by